Security and Compliance at Holvi

 (f) a member of the Governing Board of the Central Bank;

-(h) a military officer in the Armed Forces;
+(h) at least as a military officer in the Armed Forces;

-(i) a member of the administrative, management and supervisory body of a wholly-owned enterprise; or
+(i) a member of the administrative, management and supervisory body of a wholly-owned State enterprise; or

-(j) a Director, deputy director and board member of international organizations.
+j) Director, deputy director and board member of international organizations;

 In addition to business documents that are being verified during your account application, we are obligated to obtain, among others, information about the business sector, nature and extent of the business operations, turnover, structure and ownership of the company.
 To comply with these information requirements, we may request additional information like financial statements, articles of association and other documents deemed necessary; depending on the country where the company is registered, the required documents may vary on a case-by-case basis.